Paolo Banchero NBA Preview vs. the Cavaliers

 Paolo Banchero Insights vs. the Cavaliers

-- Banchero is averaging 3.1 three-point field goal attempts per game this season, which is 10.2% of his team's shots from beyond the arc.
+- He's made 1.3 threes per game, or 12.5% of his team's makes from beyond the arc this season.

-- The Magic average the seventh-most possessions per game with 103.2.
-His opponents, the Cavaliers, have a middling offensive tempo, ranking 14th with 100.8 possessions per contest.
+- Banchero's opponents, the Cavaliers, have a neutral offensive tempo, averaging 100.8 possessions per game, while his Magic average 103.2 per game, eighth-highest among NBA teams.

-- Giving up 111.2 points per contest, the Cavaliers are the eighth-ranked team in the league defensively.
+- Allowing 110.6 points per game, the Cavaliers are the seventh-ranked squad in the NBA defensively.

-- On the glass, the Cavaliers have allowed 44.3 rebounds per game, which puts them 17th in the league.
+- On the boards, the Cavaliers have conceded 43.6 rebounds per contest, which puts them 12th in the league.

-- In terms of assists, the Cavaliers have allowed 25.0 per game, ninth in the league.
+- In terms of assists, the Cavaliers have conceded 24.8 per game, eighth in the league.

-- Looking at 3-pointers, the Cavaliers are ranked 15th in the NBA, conceding 12.5 makes per contest.
+- In terms of 3-pointers, the Cavaliers are ranked 12th in the NBA, conceding 12.1 makes per game.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!